 Measuring the Quality of Inclusion: The Inclusive Classroom Profile

-New Online Resource Provides Overview of the Inclusive Classroom Profile
+Online Resource Provides an Introduction to the Inclusive Classroom Profile

 Are you interested in measuring the quality of inclusion at a classroom level?
-NPDCI has just released two online modules that provide an overview of the Inclusive Classroom Profile (ICP).
+NPDCI has just released two online modules that provide an introduction to the Inclusive Classroom Profile (ICP™).

-For more information about the ICP, contact Tracey West at: firstname.lastname@example.org
+For more information about the ICP™, contact Tracey West at: firstname.lastname@example.org

 For information on ICP reliability trainings go to Using the Inclusive Classroom Profile with Proficiency at the PDC@FPG.